AngelEngineering/nativescript-plugins/packages/filepicker/README.md

 <uses-permission android:name="android.permission.READ_MEDIA_AUDIO" />
 ```

-Before launching the picker on apps targeting API 32+, you'll need to request the following permissions to allow picker access to all file types:
+Before launching the picker on API 33+, you'll need to request the following permissions to allow picker access to all file types:

 ```
 request('photo')